-Objective four effectively tackle ASB together with the community
+Objective four - effectively tackle ASB together with the community

-We will act early and prevent problems from escalating, taking enforcement action where problems persist.
+We will act early and prevent problems from escalating, taking enforcement action through police and council ASB teams, where problems persist.
 We will target hotspot areas and repeat offenders of all ages, working with young people to divert them from bad behaviour and supporting positive activities for them.
 We will also work with whole families whose behaviour affects the wider community.